 Although Sicario is a work of fiction and not necessarily based on a true story, the criminality depicted is highly accurate and the locations used in the film do witness similar types of incidents.
 The issue of border criminality is being debated currently in U.S. politics with President Trump’s plan to build a border wall.
 It seems likely however, based on the sheer scale of criminality in the border areas, that this problem looks set to continue unabated.

-Follow Intelligence Fusion on Twitter for regular alerts and further insight into the security threats across Mexico.
+Follow Intelligence Fusion on Twitter for regular alerts and further insight into the security threats across Mexico and the wider world.